 Moreover, this document is designed to map out general considerations and does not provide specific guidance on planning, content, measurement or other topics related to the successful execution of a social media initiative.
-For advice on those subjects, please see the Social Media Best Practices documentation also located on the Office of University Communications policies page.

 This document is divided into four components:

 - Guidelines relevant to all types of engagement on social media on behalf of Stanford

 - Guidelines for departmental use of social media on behalf of Stanford

 - Guidelines for an individual employee’s personal use of social media

 Guidelines for all types of engagement on social media on behalf of Stanford

 These guidelines apply to all types of use of social media on behalf of Stanford, including departmental use and use by individual employees whose job duties entail such use.
 Employees whose job duties do not entail such use may engage on social media on behalf of Stanford only with consultation from the communications lead for their respective schools or university units.

 - Adhere to Stanford University Code of Conduct, Information Security and Privacy Policies.
 All relevant documents are available in the Administrative Guide.